-- they should be aware of this policy and behave in accordance with it. - they should seek the advice from our Club Welfare Officer and Snowsport England if they have any concerns about the use of the internet or social media. - they should communicate with staff, coaches, and volunteers in a professional and appropriate manner. - they must not engage in sexting, or send pictures or messages that are abusive, obscene, inappropriate, indecent, or menacing to anyone. - they will ensure their children understand and sign the acceptable use statement for internet and social media use on all devices.
+- they should be aware of this policy and behave in accordance with it. - they should seek the advice from our Club Welfare Officer and Snowsport England if they have any concerns about the use of the internet or social media. - they should communicate with staff, coaches, and volunteers in a professional and appropriate manner. - they must not engage in sexting, or send pictures or messages that are abusive, obscene, inappropriate, indecent, or menacing to anyone. - they must not 'friend' or 'follow' children from personal accounts on social-media. - they must not direct message children, without prior approval from the parent. - they will ensure their children understand and sign the acceptable use statement for internet and social media use on all devices.